-The G4+ S13Link Plug-In ECU supports several options for fitting of a IAT sensor.
+The G4+ S15Link Plug-In ECU supports several options for fitting of a IAT sensor.
 Either of the following options can be used:

-- 1. Factory Fitted IAT Sensor (CA18 Only) Some models are factory fitted with an IAT sensor.
-This sensor is wired to An Temp 2. - 2.
+- 1. IAT Through Main Header An Temp 2 is wired to pin 15 of the main header.
+This wire is normally used for diagnostics.
+Connect an IAT sensor between this wire and either pin 17, 21 or 29.
+Refer to the back of this manual for header pin numbering. - 2.
 IAT Through Expansion Connector The expansion connector provides ground and temperature channels for the connection of an IAT sensor.